kth-step/sw-spi-cam-model/spi_ref/readme.md

 ### Files
 - `spi_refstateScript.sml`: define the datatypes of the `spi_ref` model, mainly remove some internal states of spi automatons.

-- `write_refregsScript.sml`: define write-related functions, that shows how the `spi_ref` update itself according to the driver write commands.
+- `write_refregsScript.sml`: define write-related functions that shows how the `spi_ref` updates itself according to the driver write commands.

 - `read_refregsScript.sml`: define read-related functions for read commands.